-The easiest solution is to just buy a suitcase that has built in hooks for additional luggage.
+The easiest solution is to just buy a suitcase that has built-in hooks for additional luggage.
 These are usually called ‘add-a-bag’ straps, so that’s exactly what you need to look for if you want this feature in luggage.
 You can also look for ‘trolley sleeves’ – it’s the same thing and some European brands are more inclined to use that phrase.
-Some Travelpro suitcases some equipped with these features, and I’ve also seen in it some Tach hardshell suitcases.
+Some Travelpro suitcases come equipped with these features, and I’ve also seen them in some Tach hardshell suitcases.

 IT Luggage used to have a similar system for their bags, but I think they ditched it with the newer models.
 If you can get your hands on some of their bags that feature the ‘carry tow’ system, your life could get a lot easier.

-But, bear in mind that this only links the luggage together.
-If you want to make the bags really compact for even easier travel, it’s not a bad idea to tie some more straps around their bodies.
-This way they’ll all behave as one massive bag, and it’s much easier to manoeuvre them.
+This only links the luggage together.
+If you want to make the bags really compact for easier travel, it’s not a bad idea to tie some more straps around their bodies.
+This way they’ll all behave as one massive bag, and it’s much easier to maneuver them.

 Depending on the exact type and amount of luggage you usually travel with, there are a few different types of luggage straps that you might find convenient.
 It’s great that we have so many different options now, since everyone can really find something that suits their travel habits!

 There are the basic nylon straps that are means for hooking suitcases together, and those are available in a myriad of different colors and lengths.
 Some of those even come with a TSA friendly lock, but that’s a waste of money honestly.
 You can cut through most of these straps, and unless they are made from steel mesh, a TSA lock will do absolutely nothing for you.